IFF: A Super-resolution Algorithm for Multiple Measurements: Conclusion

 \section{Conclusion}

-{ } In this paper, we propose the IFF algorithm for the multiple measurements super-resolution problem in 1D and provide a theoretical analysis of the method behind it.
-We use two groups of experiments to illustrate the phase transition phenomenon and the numerical behavior respectively.
-With comparable numerical results to standard methods, the advantages of IFF algorithm can be summarized in the following two aspects.
+{ } In this paper, we propose the IFF algorithm for the multiple measurements super-resolution problem in 1D and provided theoretical analysis for the method behind it.
+We use several groups of numerical experiments to illustrate the phase transition phenomenon and its efficiency and robustness.
+With comparable numerical results to standard methods, the advantages of the IFF algorithm can be summarized in the following three aspects.
 First, unlike standard subspace-method-based algorithms, the proposed one does not need prior information on the source number.
 Second, the subsampling strategy allows the reconstruction based on small-size Hankel matrices.
+Third, the algorithm can be easily paralleled.
 The proposed algorithm may offer a new perspective in designing algorithms for super-resolution and other related problems.
-One may extend this method to higher dimensional super-resolution problems with multiple measurements.
+We particularly expect this algorithm/method to play a greater role in problems where the singular value decomposition of large matrices by traditional subspace methods requires high computational power.